noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 (slight variations of +/-1 frames can be expected as neither frame rate nor ToD input are exactly 50 Hz.)

-expected for hzsync0: all "synced" (mostly 5s, some 6s)
+expected: all "synced" (mostly 5s, some 6s)

+* hzsync1.prg:

-expected for hzsync1: all "free running" (mostly 1s, some 2s)
+expected: all "free running" (mostly 1s, some 2s)

+* hzsync2.prg:

+writing to seconds/minutes while clock is running

+expected: no reset (5s)

+* hzsync3.prg:

+omitting writing to seconds/minutes while clock is stopped

+expected: counter still resets (mostly 1s, some 2s)

+* hzsync4.prg:

+changing the input frequency (50/60Hz) while clock is running

+expected: no reset (mostly 3s, some 4s)

+* hzsync5.prg:

+stopping the clock for a few frames, then restaring it (to see if the counter is reset by write to hour reg, but still running while clock is stopped)

+expected: counter is either not running while clock is stopped or reset when
+          clock is restarted (which pretty much has the same outcome).
+(5s)

 --------------------------------------------------------------------------------

-powerup.prg
+* powerup.prg

 checks the state of the TOD clock at power-on